Shanmukhi2003/developer-roadmap/src/data/roadmaps/cyber-security/content/100-basic-it-skills/100-computer-hardware-components.md

 **Key Points:**

-- Handles and processes graphics and visuals.
+- Handles and processes graphics and visuals that show up on the monitor.
 - Important for gaming, video editing, and graphic design tasks.

 ## Power Supply Unit (PSU)